 The Tulip Festival in Ottawa, Canada is held every May.
 It began in the 1950s when the Netherlands royal family gave the city 100,000 tulips as a gift in appreciation for the safe guarding Canadian soldiers provided to help liberate the Netherlands in World War II.
 The highlight of the fest is Flotilla Weekend on the Rideau Canal.

-Using Music as a Magnet
+Using Music Events as Trip Magnets

-Two Austrian music fests, the Edinburgh Festival and the Salzburg Mozart Festival, are both great events to wrap a central European trip around.
+Two Austrian music fests, the Edinburgh Festival and the Salzburg Mozart Festival, are both great events to wrap a central European group trip around.
 The New York-based company Dailey-Thorp Travel specializes in theater, music and opera festival trips, so be sure to see what they offer for these fests.

 In the U.S., the Sacramento Jazz Jubilee is thrown in late May every year.
 The fest is known for its traditional jazz, boasting over 100 bands from around the country.